lbergami/course-advanced-sql/Week-1/W1-Ex1.md

 * Filter closest supplier for each customer based on geometric distance
 * Join to the resulting customer-supplier list required attributes

 `
--- Select relevant variables from the US cities table.
--- We are interested in "city name" and "state abbreviation" only (i.e. no zip codes for the moment), so when a city is  associated with multiple lat/long coords
--- I select the first combination

 with lkpUScities as (
     select
         lower(trim(city_name)) as city_name,